-Here we report testing this hypothesis by comparing the characteristics of ICA decompositions obtained after applying preliminary rank reduction using PCA (with retained data variances (RVs) of 85%,

-- 1 95% and 99%) to those obtained by applying ICA or PCA only to the data.
-We tested the quality of the - 2 results in each case by using, as benchmark, the 'dipolarity' of the resulting ICs (a measure of their - 3 physiological plausibility) (Delorme et al., 2012), the stability of the ICs across bootstrap replications - 4 (Artoni et al., 2014), and group-level robustness of the resulting solutions (source localization, grand - 5 average topographies, and frequency spectra).
+Here we report testing this hypothesis by comparing the characteristics of ICA decompositions obtained after applying preliminary rank reduction using PCA (with retained data variances (RVs) of 85%, 95% and 99%) to those obtained by applying ICA or PCA only to the data.
+We tested the quality of the results in each case by using, as benchmark, the 'dipolarity' of the resulting ICs (a measure of their physiological plausibility) (Delorme et al., 2012), the stability of the ICs across bootstrap replications (Artoni et al., 2014), and group-level robustness of the resulting solutions (source localization, grand average topographies, and frequency spectra).

-II.
-Materials and Methods
+Materials and methods

-- 7 The analyses were performed on publicly available EEG data from fourteen subjects (see - 8 http://sccn.ucsd.edu/wiki/BSSComparison) acquired during a visual working-memory experiment - 9 approved by an Institutional Review board of the University of California San Diego.
-Further details may - be found in (Delorme and Makeig, 2004; Onton et al., 2005).
-These data were also used by (Delorme et al., - 11 2012) in their study, though as in (Artoni et al., 2014) we here included a data set, originally excluded in - 12 (Delorme et al., 2012) because of low data quality.
-All data and ICA decompositions are made available in - 13 (Artoni et al., 2018).
+The analyses were performed on publicly available EEG data from fourteen subjects (see http://sccn.ucsd.edu/wiki/BSSComparison) acquired during a visual working-memory experiment approved by an Institutional Review board of the University of California San Diego.
+Further details may be found in Delorme and Makeig (2004) and Onton et al. (2005).
+These data were also used by Delorme et al. (2012) in their study, though as in Artoni et al. (2014) we here included a data set, originally excluded in Delorme et al. (2012) because of low data quality.
+All data and ICA decompositions are made available in Artoni et al. (2018).